 At Bush Hill Park Primary School, we deliver a creative curriculum, which is based around a new topic each half term.
+We also use our Super Six reading plans to enhance learning each week and plan activities that incorporate elements of the text.
 Our Topics are shared with parents in half termly Medium-Term Plans, showing the key learning experiences for each area of the curriculum.
 Our Topics in the EYFS are taught:

-• Both inside and outside

-- The role play areas are linked to the topic - In Reception, topics are taught through a carpet session 4 times a week - In Nursery, the topic underpins the learning across all 7 areas of learning according to the goals taken from Development Matters. - Weekly stories are linked to the topics.
+- Both inside and outside - The role play areas are linked to the topic - In Reception, topics are taught through a carpet session 4 times a week - In Nursery, the topic underpins the learning across all 7 areas of learning according to the goals taken from Development Matters. - Weekly stories are linked to the topics.
 They are taught for 2 weeks at a time to enable the children to confidently learn about the topic and to act out and discuss the stories with their peers.